mythmakerseven/groupread/README.md

 This project welcomes contributions.

 You can host a live server on your local machine to make development easier.
-After cloning and running ``yarn install``, start the development backend server with ``yarn dev`` and the frontend development server with ``yarn dev:ui``.
+After cloning the repo and running ``yarn install``, start the development backend server with ``yarn dev`` and the frontend development server with ``yarn dev:ui``.
 The frontend will be served at [http://localhost:3001/](http://localhost:3001/).

 If you plan to work on new functionality, please file an issue first so no one duplicates your efforts.